wagtail/wagtail/docs/contributing/javascript_guidelines.rst

 This will lint all the JS in the wagtail project, excluding vendor files and compiled libraries.

-Some of the modals are generated via server-side scripts.
-These include template tags that upset the linter, so modal workflow JavaScript is excluded from the linter.

 **Formatting code**

 ``npm run format:js``

 This will perform safe edits to conform your JS code to the styleguide.
-It won't touch the line-length, or convert quotemarks from double to single.
+It won't touch the line-length, or convert quotation marks from double to single.

 Run the linter after you've formatted the code to see what manual fixes you need to make to the codebase.